zolutal/pwn_utils/README.md

 # pwn_utils

-A repository of some scripts automate some actions I am constantly repeating for pwn challenges
+A repository of scripts which automate some actions I am constantly repeating for pwn challenges

-## scripts
+## Scripts

 * dwninit: A script to automatically extract the libc and ld from a docker image into the current directory, you can then use pwninit to relink the binary to the extracted libraries